fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ibn Abbas said "La adri" -- "I do not know".

-Hadith says the Day of Judgement will be 1000 years of your comprehension.

 For the mumin the Day will be like the time between Asr and Maghrib.